Multi-frame blind deconvolution and phase diversity with statistical inclusion of uncorrected high-order modes: Processing and results

 With both FD and SD (filled symbols), the ``true'' contrast is recovered very well, and consistently with varying number of modes as well as varying $r_0$.
 This is a very encouraging result.

 Without FD (open symbols), the contrasts are too high when the number of modes is large but fairly good when the number of modes is small.
-With fewer modes, most of the correction is done with the fixed $\tau_{j\Mmfbd}$ contributions and when the number of fitted parameters is small, it is easier for the MFBD algorithm to converge to correct values.
+With fewer modes, most of the correction is done with the fixed $\tilde\tau_{j\Mmfbd}$ contributions and when the number of fitted parameters is small, it is easier for the MFBD algorithm to converge to correct values.
 It is possible that the results for the larger $\Mmfbd$ can be improved by regularization but this is outside the scope of this paper.
-We believe these results are a strong reason to collect data with FD if the SD technique is to be used.
+We believe these results clearly demonstrate the need to collect data with FD if the SD technique is to be used.

-Actual MFBD-restored images are shown in Figs.~\ref{fig:5380_mfbd_baseline_images_Mproc=Mao} (processed without FD) and \ref{fig:5380_jpds_baseline_images_Mproc=Mao} (with FD).
+We show MFBD-restored images in Figs.~\ref{fig:5380_mfbd_baseline_images_Mproc=Mao} (processed without FD) and \ref{fig:5380_jpds_baseline_images_Mproc=Mao} (with FD).
 The images are all scaled to the same grayscale range as the ``true'' image in Fig.~\ref{fig:true_im} and we can see a slight dimming when smaller numbers of modes were corrected, as well as for smaller $r_0$, in particular for data processed with FD.
 The apparent resolution also suffers slightly in the dimmer images, particularly for the smaller $r_0$ (see the thinnest features in the intergranular lanes and the pointy granule in the bottom-left quadrant).

 Sample images restored with SD are shown in Figs.~\ref{fig:5380_mfbd_withtails_images_Mproc=Mao} (without FD) and \ref{fig:5380_jpds_withtails_images_Mproc=Mao} (with FD).
 The improvement in the restoration of the correct contrasts is visible as less dimming and more uniform resolution.